ak4900/WDXpeak-Note/english/english_tutorial_by_lai.md

 	- L11 English in the Caribbean
 	- L12 The Louvre: The World's Best Museum?
 	- L13 The Ivy League Schools: Excellence in Education
+	- L14 Alpine Treasures
+	- L15 Webcams: Electronics Tool or the End of Privacy
+	- L16 When Is the Best Time
+	- L17 Precious and Semi-Precious Stones
+	- L18 Hot Animals Around the World: The Koala
+	- L19 Asian Americans
+	- L20 Scourge of Plains: Tornadoes
+	- L21 What's So Big about Moby Dick?
+	- L22 Boston: Health of American Culture
+	- L23 Paper's Long March
+	- L24 Coffe or Tea Break?
+	- L25 Earthquake Precautions
+	- L26 Berries: Nature's Natural Desserts
+	- L27 The Global Proliferation of English
+	- L28 Thips on English Body Language
+	- L29 The Fundamentals of Public Speaking
+	- L30 New Orleans: Birthplace of Jazz
+	- L31 The Fine Art of Giving
+	- L32 Professional Telephone Etiquette
+	- L33 Did You Remember Your Tickets
+	- L34 English Small Talk Topics: What Is OK and What Is Not
+	- L35 Hot Animals around the World: The Panda
+	- L36 Vancouver: Asia's Newest City
+	- L37 The Germanic Languages
+	- L38 Learning How to Apologize

 <!-- /MarkdownTOC -->